HigherOrderCO/Bend/docs/syntax.md

 A fold statement.
 Reduces the given value with the given match cases.

 It is possible to bind a variable name to the matching value.
+Just like in `match`, the fields are bound to `matched_var.field_name`.

+For fields notated with `~` in the type definition, the fold function is called implicitly.

 ### Do